Dangelo-JAN/interactive-ruby-ui/README.md

 ### Usage

-With the interactive ruby terminal run:
+With the interactive ruby terminal
-`person = Person.new(22, 'maximilianus')
-  person.correct_name
-  capitalizedPerson = CapitalizeDecorator.new(person)
-  capitalizedPerson.correct_name
-  capitalizedTrimmedPerson = TrimmerDecorator.new(capitalizedPerson)
-  capitalizedTrimmedPerson.correct_name`

 ## Authors